10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 8. TalkMark: Solid Newcomer, Missing Key Features

-Price: β¬9.99/mo
+Price: €9.99/mo

-TalkMark is a newer entrant that's trying to compete on simplicity and fair pricing.
-At β¬9.99/month, it's competitively priced, and it does the basics well: record, transcribe, summarize.
-But it's still playing catch-up on features that more established tools offer out of the box.
+TalkMark is a newer entrant competing on simplicity and fair pricing.
+At €9.99/month, it does the basics well: record, transcribe, summarize.
+But it's still catching up on features that more established tools offer out of the box.

 What we liked: